 I whisper-yelled at some kid to kill his iPhone so I could indulge the finer points of Fast Five.
 I’ve shot glares at compulsive throat clearers, volume junkies, and pencil-drumming Ringos at the library.
-I once unfurled a pair of birds before a Civic who (I found out immediately upon glancing over my righteous middle fingers) honked on accident whilst waiting for me to cross the street.
+I once flipped a pair of birds at a Civic who (I found out immediately upon glancing over my righteous middle fingers) honked on accident whilst waiting for me to cross the street.
 I nearly ended a 10th grader at a concert because his girlfriend punched me in the face.
 I’m over 30.

 Hi.
 I’m Cody.
 And I’m a recovering asshole.